Ruben Amorim's Man Utd tactics: How much has head coach changed his formation so far this Premier League season?

 Fernandes' injury played a part, with Lisandro Martínez replacing him in midfield.
 That meant Manuel Ugarte stepped into the creative role.

 It was also one of United's more defensively secure performances of the six selected.
 United faced the second fewest shots on target among the selected games, winning possession the most and making the most recoveries.
-Unfortunately, Morgan Rogers' sublime double, either side of Cunha's equaliser, was enough to beat United.
+Unfortunately for Amorim, Morgan Rogers' sublime double, either side of Cunha's equaliser, was enough to beat United.

 What Amorim said after the game: "I think we were the better team today.
 We were unlucky, even with the injury of Bruno, but during the game even without him, we were the better team.
 We did a very good job but no one is going to remember tomorrow because what matters is the result."